Can I walk to Haneda airport? Please read on for an account of a late-night sanpo / sampo 散歩…

 I’ve stumbled into the pre-dawn preparations for the summer oban お盆 festival (or Bon 盆).
 Men in dark festival jackets and basically underwear are standing by their parade carts, making adjustments, practicing their flutes, or cooking food on a small fire.
 A few onlookers in chairs or squatting on the ground seem to be staking their claim to a prime parade spot.
 I am sad to be missing the festivities hours away but glad to be able to share in the anticipation of the big day.

-[Another parade and festival, the annual Shinagawa Post Town Festival しながわ宿場まつり will be held on September 29-30th.
+[Another parade and festival, the annual Shinagawa Post Town Festival しながわ宿場まつり was held on September 29-30th.
 See sites listed at bottom for details.]

 The excitement recedes as I continue along the road.
 I was too embarrassed to take any photographs, and I’m upset that I lost the chance to record some unique memories, but happy that I didn’t intrude on their ritual any more than I already had.
 I cross under a gate (7) that marks the end of the Samezu shopping district, and in a mile I’m back on a major road (8), a Royal Host restaurant brightly lit across the street, its ample parking a mark of distinction in Tokyo’s cramped confines.
 The buildings are large and inhuman, at least compared with the Old Tokaido.
 I’m reminded I have a flight to catch and google maps tells me I’m on pace for a 4:50 arrival, later than I want.
 Yet I can’t stop myself from taking pictures when something as beautifully ugly as this apartment complex catches my eye.